The SA Program Model — Restore

 - Learn to parent in a positive manner, breaking the cycle of abuse in the lives of their children

 - Learn employability skills to move forward with positive action in their lives

 The day is divided into 2 segments:

-Morning classes focus on Skill Development Levels I and II and include training in sewing and computers.
+Morning classes focus on Skill Development Levels I and II and include training in sewing, jewelry design, social media & marketing, computers, employment readiness and academics.
 A training grant for program participants is paid for this portion of learning.

 Afternoon classes are focused on recovery and healing through courses such as relapse prevention, practicing the 12-steps, self-esteem, parenting, anger management, etc. This is accomplished through delivery of recovery curriculum in short, interactive classes and recreational and educational outings.

 Once participants have reached Level II of the Skill Development program, they will be provided with additional training to be able to create products for sale in the SA Foundation’s Global Wonders initiative.
 If participants no longer wish to sew or take computers at this time, they can swap them for educational upgrading if their goal is to pursue post-secondary education.
 Afternoons in the recovery programming are still mandatory in this level.